IamJackReed/psm/docs/experiments/abcdef.md

 # ABCDEF
 {: .no_toc }

-The approach provides a model for challenging a client’s beliefs, providing a structured framework for the coaching conversation.
+This approach provides a model for challenging a client’s beliefs, providing a structured framework for the coaching conversation.
 {: .fs-6 .fw-300 }

 ## Table of contents